 Alternative Ways To Deadlift With Resistance Bands

 Every exercise has variations which slightly change the exercise and put a focus on a specific muscle.
 With deadlifts, it is no exception.
 We collected a few variations you should definitely try.
-This will make sure that you will have variety in your workouts, and that it doesn’t get boring.
+This will make sure that you will have variety in your workouts, and therefore doesn’t get boring.

-Keep in mind: The basic steps and important Dos and Don’ts of the conventional deadlift we discussed in the previous sections are still valid for all the variations.
+Keep in mind: The basic steps and important Dos and Don’ts of the conventional deadlift we discussed in the previous sections are still valid for all following variations.

-Sumo Deadlift – This variation moves some stress from your lower back to your legs.
-Due to a wider stance your upper body will be more upright in the bottom position, and you do more work with your legs and glutes.
+Sumo Deadlift – This variation moves the focus from your lower back to your legs.
+Due to a wider stance, your upper body will be more upright in the bottom position, and you do more work with your legs and glutes.
 The lower back will be working less compared to the conventional version of the deadlift.

-How to do it: Step with one foot on the band and lift the other one from the ground.
+How to do it: Step with one foot on the band and lift the other one off the floor.
 Do the basic deadlift steps.
-To keep your balance move the leg which is in the air backwards while going down.
+To keep your balance, move the leg which is in the air backwards while going down with your upper body.

-Since there is a higher stress on the lower back muscles, keep in mind to have a straight lower back to prevent chance of injury!
+Since there is a higher stress on the lower back muscles, keep in mind to have a straight lower back to keep the risk of injury to a minimum!

 Can You Train Deadlifts Effectively With Resistance Bands?